BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_12.md

 **Relationship Point Choices**:
 - Answer "Nymiera" (+2 Damien)

 Go back upstairs and talk to the group in the third room.
-We will use this crystal in a bit, though there is a quest we will take care of real quick.
+We will use this crystal in a bit, though there are a few quests we will take care of real quick.

+While we're here, you can trade your Sinistea in the lower right corner of the restaurant to get **Poltchageist**!

+Speaking of, Madame Peony now has new inventory in the Night Market:

+!shop("Night Market Peony Shop", ["Heal Powder", "Energy Root", "EnergyPowder", "Pure Incense", "Luck Incense", "Full Incense", "Wave Incense", "Odd Incense", "Sea Incense", "Chipped Pot", "Masterpiece Teacup"])

 ## Kimono Girls Quest